Sustainable Cocoa

 BACKGROUND

-Chocolate is a sweet treat, but the cocoa it is made from is often associated with extreme poverty, human rights violations, child labour and deforestation.
+Chocolate is a sweet treat, but the cocoa from which it is made is often associated with extreme poverty, human rights violations, child labour and deforestation.

 FURTHER READING